zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-data-preprocessing.md

 However, in reality, the data may come from different data sources, with different formats that not match with our requirements.
 We first suggest user to understand the meaning of datasets, attributes, observations, and data types.
 Based on the actual scenario, they use may need to take the following recommendations and check the examples.

+***Note***: All the data files needed in this session can be downloaded here:
+* [Example data](../files/example.csv) : an example data to show missing values, data status, distributions, monotonic attributes, etc.
+* [Building temperature data](../files/building_temperature.csv): temperature data for 2 buildings for later combination
+* [Building pressure data](../files/building_pressure.csv): pressure data for 2 buildings for later combination

 ### Loading single data source
 Data can come from different data sources, resulting into different formats, such as database tables, json documents, csv/txt files, etc. For our analysis, those non-csv file formats should be converted into a 2-D matrix format and saved into csv files for next step.
 Domain knowledge may be required to do the proper conversion.